Cashmere Skate Park

 skateboarders off the sidewalks downtown and private property.

-Mayor Valison stated he doesn’t believe we’re being good financial
+Mayor Valison stated he doesnt believe were being good financial

 stewards if we continue to pull city personnel from other city jobs to